ezEngine/docs/docs/physics/collision-shapes/physx-shapes.md

 A [PhysX actor](../actors/physx-actors.md) configures how an object behaves in the physics simulation.
 However, every physical presence also requires to have a 3D shape.
 The shape of actors is set up using PhysX shape components.

-[Dynamic actors (TODO)](../actors/physx-dynamic-actor-component.md) can only be simulated with convex shapes.
+[Dynamic actors](../actors/physx-dynamic-actor-component.md) can only be simulated with convex shapes.
 Therefore concave [collision meshes](collision-meshes.md) are exclusive to [static actors](../actors/physx-static-actor-component.md).
 All shape components represent convex geometry and work with all physics actor types.

 ## Shape Components